 Faux: Certain cough medications

 For more ways to beat the bug this season if the flu does come your way, check out these additional tips for what to do if you get the flu.
-And remember, getting your flu vaccine, washing your hands and disinfecting surfaces are things you can do every day to keep the flu at bay.
+And remember, getting your flu shot, washing your hands and disinfecting surfaces are things you can do every day to keep the flu at bay.